MAKE YOUR FREE Section 8 Notice

 What if there are multiple landlords or multiple tenants?

-If there are multiple (ie joint) tenants, the notice must name and be served to all of the tenants who are listed on the Tenancy agreement.
+If there are multiple (ie joint) tenants, the notice must name and be served to all the tenants listed on the Tenancy agreement.
 A Section 8 Notice addressed to only one joint tenant would be invalid.
 If there are joint landlords, the Notice can be served by one landlord or by all of them.
+If you want each joint landlord to sign the Notice, Ask a lawyer for assistance.

 -